A needle in a haystack.

 This mechanism has been designed to help your website build credibility and trustworthiness, as these other relevant sources in a way vouch that your content is of high quality.

-That’s why link building is one of the most important SEO strategies.
+That’s why link building is one of the most important SEO strategies and is a key element of most SEO packages.

 On the other hand, if you rely on low-quality, shady sources, your online reputation might be tarnished, so it’s essential to make sure that you find only the best websites which will host your links and send quality traffic your way.